Legacy Sediment Removal Project

 Breakthrough research in 2014 by Dane County in collaboration with the Wisconsin Department of Natural Resources (WDNR), discovered that phosphorus concentrations in the stream sediments of Dorn Creek (northeast of Lake Mendota) are seven times greater than in nearby crop fields.
 Much of the stream sediment is known as legacy sediment, deposits formed by erosion from farm fields accumulating over decades of farming.
 In the case of Dorn Creek, this sediment has existed since the late 1800s.
 For Lake Mendota, if the accrued legacy sediment remains at the bottom of the streams, it was calculated that it would take almost 100 years to see a 50 percent reduction in phosphorus, a goal long-cited for lake clean up.

-In order to reduce phosphorus concentrations and improve water quality decades sooner than 100 years, Dane County developed an innovative project to remove the phosphorus-laden sediment from the streambeds of 33-miles of streams in the Lake Mendota watershed.
+In order to reduce phosphorus concentrations and improve water quality decades sooner than 100 years, Dane County developed an innovative project to remove the phosphorus-laden sediment from the streambeds within the Yahara watershed.
 The segments were selected in consultation with WDNR based on which segments had a large amount of legacy sediment (see map below).

 Because of this breakthrough, we will see clean lakes in our lifetime.

 Removal of sediment (more than 2 feet thick in some stream sections) is expected to expose the original gravel stream beds allowing regeneration of fish populations that are now absent.
-Sediment removal (vacuumed from streambeds) is planned to begin Fall 2017 and end in Spring 2021.
+Sediment removal (vacuumed from streambeds) is planned to begin Fall 2017.
 Water quality will be monitored throughout the project and beyond.
-Overall the goal is to achieve cleaner lakes faster
+Overall the goal is to achieve cleaner lakes faster.

 - Clean Lakes Breakthrough (Dane County Executive's Office)